ToroEtele/foundry-lottery/README.md

 ### Events:

 Events can have indexed and non-indexed parameters.
 They can have maximum 3 indexed parameters which are also known as topics.
 Indexed parameters are searchable.

+### Chainlink VRFv2:

+In order to send a request to Chainlink, we need a coordinator.
+With the requestRandomWords we can send a request for random numbers.
+Parameters: